renesas-rz/demo-camera-image-overlay/README.md

 These demo applications show how to use hardware acceleration and transfer data correctly on RZ/G2L and RZ/V2L Series Linux environment.
 Hardware acceleration used in these demo applications include camera (USB), GPU, video encode, display, ...
 - h264-to-file: capture from camera, process by GPU, then encode to H264 video and write to file.
-- (To be implemented) raw-video-to-lcd: capture from camera, process by GPU, then display to the screen.
+- raw-video-to-lcd: capture from camera, process by GPU, then display to the screen.
 - (To be implemented) h264-to-rtsp: capture from camera, process by GPU, then encode to H264 video and stream over network by RTSP protocol
 - (To be implemented) video-to-lcd-and-file: capture from camera, process by GPU, then display to the screen and at the same time also encode to H264 file.